Krut27/Crew-Assignment/README.md

 - `file_path` Define the directory where you want the keystroke log and screenshots to be saved.
 - Screenshot Interval: Modify the interval for screenshots by adjusting `time.sleep(30)` in the take_screenshot function.
+---
+## Known Issues
+**1. Webcame Compatibility issues :**
+- Since we are using External Library for webcam (pygame.camera).
+- Some webcams may not be supported.

+**2. Limited Keylogging :**
+- Some special keys (like function keys) may not be logged accurately due to limitations in the pynput library.